 Diversity: There is strength in diversity.
 Differences offer varied perspectives and can create greater opportunities for innovation, continued development and business success.
 Consider the need to change Policies, Processes and Behaviours in order to truly enable diversity and inclusion.

 The acas Gender Pay gap reporting initial findings tell us:

 - more than 10,000 (94%) of reports was received by the deadline in April 2018

 - the biggest pay gaps found to be in Construction and Financial services

 - the smallest pay gaps found in Human Health and Social work

-Tell us your storyand what diversity means to you and your business and celebrate how your business has changed the pay gap between genders…
+Get in touch and let us help you to shape your business!
+Send in your story and tell uswhat diversity means to you and your business and celebrate how your business has changed the pay gap between genders.